 - 2 large onions, cut into 1/2-inch wedges

 - 3 tablespoons cider vinegar

 - 1/4 teaspoon pepper

-- 1. In a large skillet, cook bacon over medium heat until crisp.
-Remove to paper towels.
-Drain, reserving 2 tablespoons drippings.
-Crumble bacon and set aside.
-Cook onions in drippings over medium-low heat until tender and golden brown, about 50 minutes.
+- 1. In a large skillet, cook bacon over medium heat until crisp, stirring occasionally.
+Using a slotted spoon, remove bacon to paper towels, reserving 2 tablespoons drippings in pan.

 Reviews for Beans 'n' Caramelized Onions